pydata/xarray/doc/roadmap.rst

 -  Develop entry-level tutorials for users with different backgrounds.
-For example, we would like to develop tutorials for users with or without previous knowledge of pandas, numpy, netCDF, etc. These tutorials may be built as part of xarray's documentation or included in a separate repository to enable interactive use (e.g. mybinder.org).
+For example, we would like to develop tutorials for users with or without previous knowledge of pandas, NumPy, netCDF, etc. These tutorials may be built as part of xarray's documentation or included in a separate repository to enable interactive use (e.g. mybinder.org).
 -  Document typical user workflows in a dedicated website, following the example